The East Coast Wine Trail is filled with delightful places to stop and enjoy some premium Tasmanian wine, and often enjoy a delicious snack as well.

 Springvale, is just past Swansea.
 The property is one of the oldest on the coast and is completely delightful, and if you are stopping in, you can also sample some of their award winning gin – It’s really Splendid!

-Continuing further south along the East Coast Wine Trail, you will find Apsley Gorge Vineyard, Darlington Vineyard, Boomer Creek, Kelvedon Estate.
-Not all ofthem have Cellar Doors, but thankfully, you can enjoy most of them at The Farm Shed (Wine Centre) in Bicheno if you are happy to explore just a little north.
+Continuing further along the East Coast Wine Trail, you will find Apsley Gorge Vineyard, Darlington Vineyard, Boomer Creek, Kelvedon Estate.
+Not all of them have Cellar Doors, but thankfully, you can enjoy most of them at The Farm Shed (Wine Centre) a huge range of local wine and spirits, with and extensive tasting list, happy days!
+In Bicheno if you are happy to explore just a little north.